George Butterworth: First World War

-At the outbreak of World War I, Butterworth, together with several of his friends, including Geoffrey Toye and R. O. Morris, joined the British Army as a private in the Duke of Cornwall's Light Infantry, but he soon accepted a commission as a subaltern (2nd Lieutenant) in the 13th Battalion Durham Light Infantry (DLI), and he was later temporarily promoted to lieutenant.
+At the outbreak of World War I, Butterworth, together with several of his friends, including Geoffrey Toye and R. O. Morris, joined the British Army as a private in the Duke of Cornwall's Light Infantry, but he soon accepted a commission as a subaltern (2nd lieutenant) in the 13th Battalion Durham Light Infantry (DLI), and he was later temporarily promoted to lieutenant.
 He was known as G. S. Kaye-Butterworth in the Army.
 Butterworth's letters are full of admiration for the ordinary miners of County Durham who served in his platoon.
 As part of 23rd Division, the 13th DLI was sent into action to capture the western approaches of the village of Contalmaison on The Somme.
 Butterworth and his men succeeded in capturing a series of trenches near Pozières on 16–17 July 1916, the traces of which can still be found within a small wood.
 Butterworth was slightly wounded in the action.
 For his action, Temporary Lt.
 George Butterworth, aged 31, was awarded the Military Cross, gazetted 25 August 1916, though he did not live to receive it.
 The citation for the medal reads as follows:

 For conspicuous gallantry in action.
 After his captain had been wounded, Butterworth commanded his company with great ability and coolness, and with his energy and utter disregard of danger he set a fine example on the front line.
 His name had previously been brought to notice for good and gallant work.

 The Battle of the Somme was then entering its most intense phase.
-On 4 August, the 23rd Division was ordered to attack a communications trench, known as Munster Alley, that was in German hands.
+On 4 August, during the Battle of Pozières, 23rd Division was ordered to attack a communications trench, known as Munster Alley, that was in German hands.
 The soldiers dug an assault trench, naming it "Butterworth Trench" in their officer's honour.
 In desperate fighting during the night of 4–5 August, and despite suffering friendly fire from Australian artillery, Butterworth and his miners captured and held Munster Alley, albeit with heavy losses.
 At 04:45 on 5 August, amid frantic German attempts to recapture the position, Butterworth was shot through the head by a sniper.
 His body was hastily buried by his men in the side of the trench and, following the fierce bombardments of the final two years of conflict, it was never recovered for formal reburial.